 - Chest X-rays show if the cancer has spread to the lungs.

 Like most cancers, bladder cancer can be treated by surgery, radiotherapy, chemotherapy, or a combination of therapies.
 The choice of treatment depends on the location and the staging of the cancer.

-When bladder cancer is caught early, a transurethral resection (TUR) can be done.
+When bladder cancer is caught early, a transurethral resection of all visible bladder tumour (TURBT) can be done.
 Using a cystoscope, the doctor uses a special tool to burn away the cancerous cells inside the bladder.
 The advantage of this treatment is that the bladder stays intact and people can still urinate normally after the procedure.